The Good Seeds – With Apologies to Nick Cave

 Seeds may be small in size, but they are stacked with nutrition.
 Sufficed to say they punch well above their weight in the nutrition stakes.
 Seeds are a rich source of omega 3 fatty acids, manganese, vitamin E, iron, phosphorous, calcium, folate and fibre.
 Here are six seeds to consider including in your diet:

 Pumpkin seeds (aka pepitas) are chock-a-block full of iron, zinc, vitamin A, magnesium, phosphorous and fibre.
-They are delicious toasted and can be added to breads or sprinkled on salads.
+They are delicious toasted and can be added to bread or sprinkled on salads.

 Poppy seeds, which are derived from the opium poppy, contain heaps calcium, manganese, phosphorous and zinc.
 They go wonderfully well in baked goods, but can also be added to salads, bread and sprinkled over pasta.
 They may have naughty origins, but they are so good.
 And, yes, they are legal!